InfoPhilicWordPress3 easy ways to edit your .htaccess file for WordPress

 3. Check the option to show the hidden files in File Manager

-5. Navigate to the root folder of the website whose .htaccess file you want to edit.
+5. Navigate to the website’s root folder, the .htaccess file you want to edit.

-6. Select .htaccess file, right click and choose Code Edit.
-You can select Download option to make a backup file on your desktop.edit htaccess in file manager
+6. Select the .htaccess file, right-click, and choose Code Edit.
+Then, select the Download option to make a backup file on your desktop.edit htaccess in file manager

-7. Make your edits and save changes from top right corner.
+7. Make your edits and save changes from the top right corner.

 8. Don’t forget to check your site after edits.